zanderdk/Minecraft-writeup/README.md

           size = chunksize (victim);
 ```

-This is where we search the unsortedbins for a exact match in chunk size, and sort all other traversed chunks. `victim` is the chunk we will be checking and sorting and we can see that `victim` is taken from the back pointer `bk` and not the front, remember we have a doubly linked list.
+This is where we search the unsortedbins for a exact match in chunk size, and sort all other traversed chunks. `victim` is the chunk we will be checking and sorting.
+We can see that `victim` is taken from the back pointer `bk` and not the front, remember we have a doubly linked list.
 So we are actually traversing the linked list on the diagram in reversed order and 0x601 will be the first chunk visited.

 Here is a the code unlinking chunk and return `victim` back to our binary: